 Volcanoes in Costa Rica

 In 2015 Volcan Turrialba ejected enough ash and cinders to create a cloud large enough to close the SJO international airport 50 km away.
 It reopened the next morning and no injuries or loss of life was reported.
-Experts predict that it will continue with higher levels of activity and could impact airport operations well into 2016.
+In the subsequent three years airport operations were impacted numerous times and experts predict high levels of activity continue into 2019.

 A few years ago the tsunami disasters in Southeast Asia and Japan raised awareness that offshore earthquakes can be more devastating than onshore ones.
 The shape of the seabed off the shores of Costa Rica is not particularly suited to the formation of tsunami waves.
 Recent major earthquakes off the coast of Chile (> 8.0) and in the central Pacific triggered Tsunami warnings in Costa Rica but all resulted in nearly unnoticeable increases in wave heights on the shores.